timm/gold/src/csv.md

 1. Defaults to standard input
 2. Complains on missing input
 3. At end of file, close this stream
-4. If file ends in ",", combine this line with the next.
+4. If line ends in ",", combine this line with the next.
    Else....
 5. Kill whitespace and comments
 6. Skip blank lines